All Collections

 πŸ‘‰ Can they be separated by priority?

 It's helpful to split key accounts by priority, we keep it simple and assign a low, medium or high priority score to each of our key accounts.
-This enables us to configure different notifications on each group along with the knowledge of how we need to react to a notification.
+This enables us to configure different notifications on each group along with the knowledge of how to react to a notification.

 πŸ‘‰ Do they use different products or services?